sjvrijn/mf2/JOSS-paper/paper.md

 of these Multi-Fidelity Functions.
 It uses a standard interface that allows for querying single vectors or multiple row-vectors as a single matrix.
 It also offers a simple factory pattern interface for functions with parameters for e.g. correlation and dimensionality.
+A plot of how these implementations scale can be seen in \autoref{fig:scalability}.

 At this moment, ``MF2`` has collected functions from the following previous works:

   * @forrester:2007 introduced a simple 1D bi-fidelity function for mostly